 The cost of daily living – rent, food, utilities – is quite reasonable compared to many popular gap year countries.
 And because of New Zealand's successful cotton and wool industries, there are great deals to be had on outdoor clothing.
 Electronic and tech items tend to be more expensive as they're imported, and New Zealand has a 15% GST, so stock up at home on that new laptop or cellphone.
 Let's take a look at some particulars of the cost of living, with a median monthly disposable salary of NZ $2,500-4,000.

 - Domestic beer: NZ$2-9

 - Levi 501 jeans: NZ$60-150

 Culture and Etiquette in New Zealand

-Visitors to New Zealand are struck by the friendliness of Kiwis; you'll often get a cheery hello from a stranger, and they tend to be open, welcoming and generous to strangers and friends alike.
-However, while everyone is nice to a fault, it doesn't mean they're your instant BFFs.
+Visitors to New Zealand are struck by the friendliness of Kiwis; you'll often get a cheery hello from a stranger, and they tend to be open, welcoming, and generous to strangers and friends alike.
+However, while some may be nice to a fault, it doesn't mean they're your instant BFFs.
 It takes time for a Kiwi to let you in.